retifrav/phab-utils/wiki/manuals/nris.md

 ### Queued

 To submit a job to the queue, you need to write a [job script](https://documentation.sigma2.no/jobs/job_scripts.html).
+Be aware that jobs can be quite expensive in billing hours, especially of you'll request 4 nodes with many CPUs, but in fact your job would only use a single CPU on one node, leaving you with a lot of wasted resources which you need to pay for.

-For example, here's a single-process job for `betzy`:
+So for example, here's a single-process job for `betzy`:

 ``` sh
 $ mkdir -p ~/jobs/outputs